What is Ego State Therapy (EST) and what is it used for?

 This is based on the concept that our personality is made up of various parts that are aspects of our subconscious.
 In other words we don’t need to be stuck with a childhood ego state in the driving seat as we move on into adult life.

 Something important to mention is that often we are not aware that we have experienced trauma, the event that caused it does not have to be dramatic and we can carry on for years just simply feeling BAD when exposed to specific stimuli.
+It is important get help with trauma but equally it is not appropriate to be treated for trauma unless you are actually traumatised.
+The good news is that most traumas are effectively dealt with and processed normally by the brain.

 What can it help with